-Capital Generation is defined as the change of eligible own funds caused by (organic) capital generation due to expected asset return, Value New Business, release of Risk Margin and unwinding of the UFR.
+Capital Generation is defined as the change of eligible own funds caused by (organic) capital generation due to expected asset return, Value New Business, release of Risk Margin, unwinding of the UFR and coupon payments to subordinated loans.

-In Capital Effects the effects to capital are shown (i.e. coupon payments to subordinated loans, (Restricted) Tier 1 and Tier 2 capital issuances, Tier 1 capital injection).
+In Capital Effects the effects to capital are shown, (Restricted) Tier 1 and Tier 2 capital issuances, Tier 1 capital injection).